pygame-community/pygame-ce/docs/reST/ref/display.rst

    | :sl:`Update the full display Surface to the screen`
    | :sg:`flip() -> None`

    This will update the contents of the entire display.
-If your display mode is using the flags ``pygame.HWSURFACE`` and ``pygame.DOUBLEBUF`` on pygame 1, this will wait for a vertical retrace and swap the surfaces.

    When using an ``pygame.OPENGL`` display mode this will perform a gl buffer swap.